bhardwajRahul/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Review: 2025-06-05 - I have had this adapter for a few years.
 I consider it to be one of the all-time best USB WiFi adapters that have been made.
 Alfa calls it a MAX Power class of adapter.
 What that means is that this adapter has range that is very impressive.
 This is a really solid adapter.
 The recently added in-kernel driver is part of the rtw88 series of drivers.
 The rtl8812au chipset has been popular with Linux users for many years but was only supported with an out-of-kernel driver until recently.
 Now we can enjoy this and other rtl8812au based adapters with a fully Linux Wireless Standards (mac80211) compliant driver.
 I have tested this driver with Ubuntu 25.04 and it is plug and play.

-Note: If you need to use the new driver with a kernel that is older than 6.14, as old as kernel 5.4, you can go the following repo and install it:
+Note: If you need to use the new driver with a kernel that is older than 6.14, as old as kernel 5.4, you can go to the following repo and install it:

 https://github.com/lwfinger/rtw88